djp3/TerraTower/README.md

    * Allow people to assign themselves a color
    * Announce change in leaderboard

+6/20/14
+ * set version to v0.0.1
+ * Checked in the Unity client files and everything else from the end of ICS 163

 6/13/14
  * Made the bombs look bigger
  * Fixing the territory caching on the server/engine side